buildpacks/rfcs/text/0000-read-only-build-layers.md

 # Summary
 [summary]: #summary

-This RFC proposes the introduction of a  `build-write` flag in addition to the `build` flag.
-The idea behind this flag is to expose build layers that are both read-write (if `build-write` is set to `true`) or build layers that are read-only (if `build-write` is set to `false`) for subsequent buildpacks.
+This RFC proposes that build layers should be read-only for subsequent buildpacks.

+> NOTE: This RFC should be implemented as an atomic change alongside RFC https://github.com/buildpacks/rfcs/pull/163

 # Definitions
 [definitions]: #definitions